Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Introduction

 \section{Introduction}

 Agentic AI coding tools based on large language models (LLMs)~\cite{SERGEYUK2025107610, 10.1145/3715003}, automate time-consuming and repetitive tasks, such as generating and editing code, tests, and documentation.
-The agentic capabilities of these tools go beyond those of purely reactive conversational assistants.
-Instead of just following user commands, these tools take initiative and act proactively to accomplish defined objectives~\cite{anthropicClaudeCodeRelease}.
-They can autonomously interact with development environments and use project artifacts, external data, and command-line tools to perform actions with reduced human interaction~\cite{yang2024swe}.
-Certain functionality can be delegated to ``tools'' and ``(sub)agents.''
-Tools are capabilities with a specific bounded function (e.g., \texttt{run\_python(code)} or \texttt{search\_web(query)}).\footnote{We distinguish such ``tools'' from full-fledged ``agentic tools'' (e.g., Claude Code).} They are deterministic and invoked by the underlying model or agents.
-(Sub)agents are goal-directed action-taking components.
-They interpret a user goal, break it down into substeps, choose appropriate tools, execute actions, observe results, and potentially adjust their plan for the next iteration of this ``agent loop.''
-Initially, agentic AI coding tools implemented one central agent loop steered by a foundational model such as Anthropic's Opus or OpenAI' GPT.
-Example tools include Claude Code and OpenAI Codex.
-Soon, conversational tools such as GitHub Copilot and Cursor offered similar capabilities in an ``agent mode.''
-Over the months preceding the writing of this paper, tool vendors implemented extension and configuration mechanisms that allow developers, for example, to write their own (sub)agents that operate in parallel to the central agent loop.
+Unlike purely reactive conversational assistants, these tools proactively accomplish defined objectives~\cite{anthropicClaudeCodeRelease} by autonomously interacting with development environments, project artifacts, external data, and command-line tools with reduced human interaction~\cite{yang2024swe}.
+Certain functionality can be delegated to other \emph{tools} and \emph{agents}.
+An \emph{agent} is a goal-directed component that interprets a user goal, decomposes it into substeps, selects and executes tools, and iteratively adjusts its plan in an \emph{agent loop}. \emph{Tools} are deterministic capabilities with a specific, bounded function (e.g., a Bash tool to run shell commands\footnote{\url{https://code.claude.com/docs/en/tools-reference}}), invoked by the underlying model in an \emph{agent loop}.
+We distinguish such fine-grained tools from broader \emph{agentic AI (coding) tools} such as Claude Code or OpenAI Codex.

+Initially, these tools implemented one central agent loop steered by a foundation model.
+Conversational tools such as GitHub Copilot and Cursor soon offered similar capabilities via an \emph{agent mode}.
+More recently, tool vendors introduced extension and configuration mechanisms to customize tool behavior, one of which allows developers to define their own \emph{subagents} that operate in parallel to the central agent loop, in their own context.

+We use \emph{context} to denote the complete input to a single model call.
+The software layers around the model(s) that drive the agent loop (i.e., the agent \emph{harness}\footnote{\url{https://magazine.sebastianraschka.com/p/components-of-a-coding-agent}}) assemble this context for each call, expose tool schemas, and manage turn-by-turn state. \emph{Context engineering}~\cite{DBLP:journals/corr/abs-2507-13334} is the practice of designing the context that the harness assembles at runtime.
+Through various configuration mechanisms, developers customize the harness for a given project, and thereby the context the model sees on each call.
+This customization of the harness, not only the context, is \emph{harness engineering}.\footnote{\url{https://martinfowler.com/articles/harness-engineering.html}}